sanctuary-js/sanctuary-def/README.md

 # sanctuary-def

 sanctuary-def is a run-time type system for JavaScript.
-It facilitates the definition of curried JavaScript functions which are explicit about the number of arguments to which they may be applied and the types of those arguments.
+It facilitates the definition of curried JavaScript functions that are explicit about the number of arguments to which they may be applied and the types of those arguments.